trans-travel/trans-travel/notes/usa-general.md

 rhetoric.

-Attacks in the past have occurred at stations or on trains in Boston, Denver, Minneapolis, New York City, and San Francisco.
+Attacks in the past have occurred at stations or on trains in Boston, Denver, Houston, Minneapolis, New York City, and San Francisco.
 These attacks are generally unprovoked and can be extremely violent.
 In addition, it is unusual for bystanders to intervene on behalf of a trans victim.

 Some safety precautions you may consider: